 Tyler Perry is a talented man.
 I don’t love Madea the way some do, but it is refreshing to see every day families and strong women taking centre stage.
 He writes what he knows.
 And Perry knows his audience too, an audience that Hollywood largely ignores.
 His movies routinely make $50M against a budget half that – it’s a rate of return you can’t ignore.

 Madea has her roots in a series of plays that Tyler Perry wrote and staged across the country.
 They were filmed and available on video for years before he got to make a movie.
-But after a strong of successes, on the big screen and the small, now he’s got carte blanche.
+But after a string of successes, on the big screen and the small, now he’s got carte blanche.
 Good for him.
 He circumvented obstacles by doing it all himself and never compromised a principle.